 That said, you don't necessarily need a high-end CPU to achieve 144FPS, because when you run competitive graphics settings (ie lower settings, a common thing to do in order to get the highest frame rate possible which is more important than graphics quality during competitive gaming) it's not as hard for your PC to reach such high frame rates.
 But how good your CPU needs to be all depends on the specific game, as requirements can vary wildly.
 Getting 144FPS in CSGO is quite easy, and even a cheap gaming CPU will do the trick, whereas getting that type of performance in a more CPU intensive modern competitive shooter like Warzone will require a much better CPU.
 It's all about doing your research and analyzing benchmarks online for your specific CPU and the game in question.

 Are i3 or Ryzen 3 CPUs Good Enough for Gaming?

 Intel's Core i3 and AMD's Ryzen 3 range of CPUs are their entry-level offerings aimed at gamers on a budget, though they can still pack a surprisingly decent punch despite being the entry-level chip of any Intel series, and depending on the situation may actually be plenty of processing grunt for the games you play.
-For the most demanding, CPU intensive games on the market though (think Red Dead Redemption 2 or Cyberpunk 2077), or if wanting to get super high frame rates of 100FPS and beyond, you really do want an i5 or Ryzen 5 instead if at all possible.
+Especially this very latest 12th-gen Intel i3 range, the 12100 and 12100F, which actually outclass the Ryzen 5 3600.
+For the most demanding, CPU intensive games on the market though, or if wanting to get super high frame rates of 144FPS and beyond in moderately demanding games, you really do want an i5 or Ryzen 5 instead if at all possible.
 But on a budget, a R3 or i3 can be well worth it, so I wouldn't discount them just because they're on the lower end of the CPU stack and comparably cheaper than other CPU families.

 What Are CPU Cores and Are They Important for Gaming?